Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 A Legacy Worth Honoring

 In its roughly 15-year run, the program built outcomes most CRNA programs envy.
-A 0% attrition rate over its most recent reporting period.
-A 100% employment rate at graduation.
-An average of 827 cases per graduate across a diverse clinical network spanning Level One Trauma Centers, community hospitals, rural facilities, CRNA-only practices, and critical-access sites — the kind of breadth most residency-style programs don’t match.
+A 0% attrition rate over its most recent reporting period and a 100% employment rate at graduation are the headline numbers.

 7 Ohio CRNA School Alternatives Currently Enrolling

 If Lourdes was on your list and you’d rather stay in Ohio, here are the seven accredited programs currently accepting applications.
-(Note: Otterbein University in Columbus is also closing its CRNA program effective June 1, 2026, so it’s not on this list.)
+Note: Otterbein University in Westerville is also closing its CRNA program effective June 1, 2026, and is not on this list.

-- The Ohio State University (Columbus) — Flagship Big Ten research university with a large, well-resourced DNAP program.
+- The Ohio State University (Columbus) — flagship Big Ten research university with a newly accredited DNP program.

-- University of Cincinnati (Cincinnati) — Major academic medical center and UC Health system clinical sites.
+- University of Cincinnati (Cincinnati) — major academic medical center with UC Health system clinical sites.

-- University of Akron (Akron) — Collaborative DNAP with regional hospital partners in northeast Ohio.
+- University of Akron (Akron) — strong-value DNP with regional hospital partners in northeast Ohio.

-- Youngstown State University (Youngstown) — Eastern Ohio DNP option.
+- Youngstown State / SEHC (Youngstown) — long-established cooperative DNP option in eastern Ohio.

-- Ohio University (Athens) — Southeast Ohio DNP program with a strong regional reputation.
+- Ohio University (Athens) — southeast Ohio DNP with a strong regional reputation.

-For full admissions requirements, class sizes, tuition, and clinical details on each, see our complete CRNA Schools in Ohio guide.
+For full admissions requirements, class sizes, tuition, and clinical details on each, see the complete CRNA Schools in Ohio guide.

 Frequently Asked Questions